codeforbtv/docs/local-cloud-proposal.md

 One unique benefit of the Civic Cloud would be in the area of public safety.
 The Vermont Digital Economy Project has found that communities with digitally connected non-governmental organizations are more resilient after natural disasters such as Tropical Storm Irene.
 Collaborating with the Vermont Digital Economy Project, volunteers working with Code for BTV, a Code for America Brigade, have built or improved websites for several non-governmental organizations and plan to work on many more of these websites.
 Hosting these websites in the Civic Cloud would help make the communities served by these non-governmental organizations more resilient to natural disasters.

 Many organizations lost a great deal of data during Tropical Storm Irene including donor lists, photos, and other information critical to their operations.
 In addition to web hosting, services such as cloud storage and cloud backup could be provided in the Civic Cloud.
-Cloud hosting, cloud storage, and cloud backup services available to Vermont’s non-governmental organizations (and possibly local governments) would make Vermont a leader in resilience to natural disasters.
+Cloud hosting, cloud storage, and cloud backup services available to Vermont's non-governmental organizations (and possibly local governments) would make Vermont a leader in resilience to natural disasters.

 Approach
 --------